gammasoft71/xtd/docs/operator_overloads.md

 **✔️ DO** overload operators in a symmetric fashion.

-For example, if you overload the operator==, you should also overload the operator!=.
+For example, if you overload the operator ==, you should also overload the operator !=.
 Similarly, if you overload the operator<, you should also overload the operator>, and so on.

 **✔️ CONSIDER** providing methods with friendly names that correspond to each overloaded operator.